zach-chairez/New-Site/content/post/final-project-epl-forecasting/index.md

 #### <u> Models Used </u>
-The two different models we'll be implementing in this post are #\textbf{Random Forests and Gradient Boosted Trees}$.
+The two different models we'll be implementing in this post are $\textbf{Random Forests and Gradient Boosted Trees}$.

 ##### <u> Random Forests </u>
 Random Forests are simple yet effective decision making algorithms for binary of multi-class classification.
 The figure below displays a heuristic approach to the random forest algorithm.